FITPAC/FITPAC/README.md

 #### Expandable and Customizable

 Write your own patterns to solve specific coding challenges or define organizational intent.
 Customize your own hierarchy of importance (e.g., Security is more important than UI) to fit your domain needs.
-FITPAC comes with 30 pattern modules by default (plus the primitive spine reference at `FITPAC/00_primitive_spine.md`), with the ability to expand to any arbitrary number of specialized patterns via namespacing.
+FITPAC comes with 30 pattern modules by default (plus the primitive spine reference at `FITPAC/00_primitive_spine.md`).
+The reference distribution also ships the namespaced extension **`fitpac.prose_compiler`** (RFC-0006) for prose→primitives compilation.
+Additional specialized patterns and extension packs use the same namespacing rules (`<namespace>.<module>`).
 Built in dot versioning for the ontological primitives, control grammar, and patterns ensures code compatibility even if the language is updated mid project.

 ---